 Head of TEAP.
 Specialist in Business/Management/Economics EAP, working on university support and foundation programmes.
 Authored 'English for Management Studies' (Garnet) and other published materials, and trains in business communication skills.

-Worked at SOAS for six years.
-Previously taught English to adults for eighteen years, both in the UK and abroad (three years in Japan).
+EAP teacher and course coordinator at SOAS since 2004.
+Has taught English to adults both in the UK and Japan.
 Areas of interest include English for Media and Film studies and History of Art and materials development.

 Current research concerns the presence of Persians in Yuan (Mongol) China.
 Teaching concentrates on Mediaeval Persia.
 Involved in IFCELS with the Lord Chancellor's programme for Chinese Lawyers since the early 90s as well as pre-sessionals and ELAS.

 At SOAS since 2002.
 Previous teaching and teacher training in France, Germany, Spain and Poland.
 Currently teaches on the Postgraduate Foundation Programme, ELAS, In-sessional and LTU courses as well as running the TEAP teacher-training course.

 Convenor of the Aid and Development unit on the MSc in Development Studies.
 Aid policies and practices, role of foreign and indigenous civil society organisations in Africa, issues affecting informal sector workers.
 Doctoral research on trade unions and NGOs in Tanzania, published as Civil Society as a Conflictual Sphere in Post-liberalization Tanzania.
 Currently researching the influence of trade unions on labour practices in Sierra Leone and Tanzania and working on a project to build a database on labour issues for use by African labour organisations.
 Also researching Chinese aid policies and practices.
 Worked in the aid sector and on political economy issues in the Sudan and Bulgaria.

 An art historian who teaches at SOAS, The University of Kent, The Open University and other academic institutions.
 Specialises in the art of the Italian and the northern Renaissance, but is also doing a Phd on medieval culture and art.